-It’s not rocket science.
-If you’re not getting a good night’s sleep, there’s something keeping you awake.
+Memory foam might have been created by NASA, but knowing when to swap out your mattress is not rocket science.
+If you’re not getting a good night’s sleep, likely something is keeping you awake.
 Of course, stress, a partner who tosses and turns, wolves howling at the moon, and a host of other things could be keeping you awake.
 But the typical offender is a worn-out mattress.
 If your sleep surface is lumpy and saggy, it may be the cause of your insomnia.
 Our spines and necks rest most naturally on a mattress that gives consistent support in all the right places.
 And once the body is at rest, our brains find it easier to fall asleep.
 Lumpy mattresses keep people awake; it’s that simple.
-So, why not run your hands across your mattress?
-Is it lumpy?
-Does it sag?
-If the answer is “yes,” then it is time for a change!

-Deep, restful sleep is incredibly important for our physical and emotional well being.
-Everybody understands the irritability and distress that occurs when our minds are overtired.
-But tiredness can be confusing when we have slept for the recommended eight or nine hours.
+Deep, restful sleep is incredibly important for our physical and emotional well-being.
+Everyone can comprehend the irritability and distress that occurs when someone is overtired.
+But fatigue can be a mystery if you have slept for the recommended eight or nine hours.
 If you can secure a good quantity of sleep, but still feel tired, it may be your sleep quality that is suffering.

-And your mattress may be the culprit.
-As mentioned above, lumps and sags can cause the body discomfort.
+Your mattress may be the culprit.
+As mentioned a section above, lumps and sags can cause discomfort.
 In turn, this can cause the brain to focus on the body, rather than on its sleep cycle.
-However, if your mattress seems to have a consistent sleep surface, you may still want to consider if it is too hard or soft for your sleep type.
+However, if your mattress has a consistently comfortable sleep surface, you may still want to consider it’s level of firmness.
 Back sleepers often need a firmer mattress.
 Stomach sleepers usually prefer a medium or soft bed.

 Is your mattress causing you pain?
 It can be hard to know whether your back pain is caused by your sleep patterns or other factors.
-Bad posture, especially if you work a desk job, can cause significant discomfort in your shoulders.
-Likewise, many folks in construction or labor jobs lift heavy equipment and objects all day.
-This can severely impact the lower back.
+Most likely it’s an interaction of several forces over time.
+Sitting at a desk all day can tighten your hips and cause a slumping posture that strains your neck and shoulders.
+Likewise, many folks in physically taxing jobs put a lot of stress on their backs and joints every day.
 So how do you know if your mattress is the problem?
 Well, taking note of when the pain is most acute, or when it first occurs, is a good start.
 Do you wake up in the night with back pain?
 Is it there first thing in the morning, or does it develop during the day?

-If the pain seems to cluster around your sleeping time, your mattress may not be providing the support or relief that your sleep position craves, For example, if you sleep on your back, and your mattress is soft, you may not be getting the support your lower back needs.
-Understanding your sleep position and the types of mattress that are well suited to you will help you shop wisely.
+If the pain seems more pronounced around sleeping time, your mattress may not be providing the support or relief that your sleep position requires.
+For example, if you sleep on your back, and your mattress is soft, your lower back may not be properly supported.
+Understanding your sleep position and the mattress types that are best suited to you will help you shop wisely.
+(Read our top picks for back, stomach, and side sleepers.)
 And remember, if you have chronic or severe pain, seek medical advice before shopping for a new mattress.

 There are some great mattress toppers on the market right now that can adjust firmness with remarkable effectiveness.
-And a well-chosen pillow can improve your sleep quality dramatically, especially if neck pain is your chief problem.
+A well-chosen pillow can improve your sleep quality dramatically, especially if neck pain is your chief concern.
 And don’t be afraid to experiment with different duvets.
 Comfort is a subjective matter, and there are several low-cost ways to enjoy your bed more.
-Maybe all you need is a pair of ear plugs if the ambient noise in your neighborhood is particularly bothersome.
+Maybe all you need is a pair of earplugs if the ambient noise in your neighbourhood is particularly bothersome.
 Struggling to fall asleep or struggling to stay asleep is not always indicative of a hopeless mattress.
 Knowing when not to replace a mattress is part of knowing when to replace a mattress.
 Try thinking outside the box first.
-It could save you thousands!
+All the cost savings could add up over time.

 A little pain is a good motivator.
 It may be back pain.
 Or the pain of embarrassment.
 It may even be the pain of listening to your partner’s (reasonable) complaints.
-Whatever pain it is, change is coming.
-So, choose your new mattress well – because pain shouldn’t be an everyday thing.
+Whatever pain it is, change is in order.
+So choose your new mattress well – because pain shouldn’t be an everyday thing.